dwnhgyl/LegendaryRL/World Reference Files/backgrounds.md

 3 Cunning

-Dagger, Cloak, Hood, Footpads, 30 Gold
+Dagger, Cloak, Hood, Soft Shoes, 30 Gold

 “You grew up on the streets, nicking anything you could get away with.
 Everything you’ve ever had, you took, because no one would give it to you.
 And you’re still alive.
 Why should you settle for scraps, when you get cursed and hunted for taking anything at all?
 The world owes you nothing, so you shall nab glory out from under its nose!”